-The amendments were made in response to the recommendation of the Senate Legal and Constitutional Affairs Committee, that 'the parenting presumptions in sec 60H of the Family Law Act 1975 be amended to allow children of same-sex relationships to be recognised as a child of the relationship for the purposes of the entire Family Law Act 1975'.
-The Explanatory Memorandum indicated that '[t]he Government amendments implement' the recommendation in the same terms.'
+24 The amendments were made in response to the recommendation of the Senate Legal and Constitutional Affairs Committee, that 'the parenting presumptions in sec 60H of the Family Law Act 1975 be amended to allow children of same-sex relationships to be recognised as a child of the relationship for the purposes of the entire Family Law Act 1975'.4 The Explanatory Memorandum indicated that '[t]he Government amendments implement' the recommendation in the same terms.25

-- Four observations may be made about this legislative history.
+25 Four observations may be made about this legislative history.
 First, the status of parentage in circumstances of artificial conception has warranted special legislative treatment.
 The successive amendments have responded to the changing technological, legal, social and familial context to which the provisions apply.
-The rights and duties that characterise the status of parentage in those circumstances have decidedly not been left by the Parliament simply to judicial interpretation of the bare word 'parent'. - Secondly, the rights and duties that accrue in circumstances of artificial conception have taken a consistent form and structure since artificial conception was first addressed by the Parliament in 1983.
-The birth mother has always been assumed to be the mother of the child, with the legislative scheme then setting out various legal rules to define the rights of others around the rights of the birth mother.
-Thirdly, there is an important difference between the legal operation of sec 60H and that of the presumptions which appear in Part VII, Div 12, Subdiv D of the Act and subsecs14(2) and (4) of the Status of Children Act.
-Section 60H sets out the legal rules, for the purposes of the Family Law Act, of parentage in circumstances of
+The rights and duties that characterise the status of parentage in those circumstances have decidedly not been left by the Parliament simply to judicial interpretation of the bare word 'parent'.

+26 Secondly, the rights and duties that accrue in circumstances of artificial conception have taken a consistent form and structure since artificial conception was first addressed by the Parliament in 1983.
+The birth mother has always been assumed to be the mother parent of the child, with the legislative scheme then setting out various legal rules to define the parental rights of others around the rights of depending on their relationship with the birth mother.

 Explanatory Memorandum, Family Law Reform Bill 1994, The Parliament of the Commonwealth of Australia, House of Representatives (1994) [4].
+Explanatory Memorandum, Family Law Amendment Bill, The Parliament of the Commonwealth of Australia, House of Representatives (1987) [4].